How to Get from Marrakech Airport to City Center in Less Than 30 Minutes?

 How to Buy a Ticket – Can You Pay by Card?

-• Payment is cash only: Make sure you have small change on hand when you board.
+• Payment is cash only: Make sure you have small changes on hand when you board.

 • You cannot pay by credit card, so ensure you have cash available.